yaglm/yaglm/Readme.md

 - Folded concave penalties (FCP) such as [SCAD](https://fan.princeton.edu/papers/01/penlike.pdf) fit by applying the *local linear approximation* (LLA) algorithm to a "good enough" initializer such as the Lasso fit ([Zou and Li, 2008](http://www.personal.psu.edu/ril4/research/AOS0316.pdf); [Fan et al, 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4295817/)).
 We also provide concave versions of the group Lasso, multi-task Lasso and nuclear norm that are not discussed in the original paper.
 - Non-convex penalties fit directly e.g. via proximal gradient descent

-The adaptive Lasso and LLA algorithm come with strong statistical guarantees while their computational costs are not significantly worse than their convex cousins.
+The adaptive Lasso and LLA algorithm come with strong statistical guarantees while their computational costs are not significantly worse than their convex cousins (see references below).

 The built in cross-validation functionality supports

+- automatically generated tuning parameter path for any loss + penalty combination
 - faster path algorithms for convex penalties and adaptive lasso (e.g. as in [sklearn.linear_model.LassoCV](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoCV.html))
-- automatically generated tuning parameter path for any loss + penalty combination
 - custom evaluation metrics
 - custom selection rules such as the '1se' rule from the glmnet package